 This graphic from the infodemic article below demonstrates the value of checking news sources.
 Sharing and using the resources on this page will slow the spread of misinformation.

-Some news is intentionally fake (satire, hoaxes).
+Some news is intentionally false (satire, hoaxes, disinformation).
 Other news aims to be real.
 The creator, author, journalist, director, editor, publisher, producer, and sharer each have an opportunity to contribute a perspective or bias on their news products.

 2. Visit websites that investigate news stories and urban legends.
 We link to sites that not only investigate the stories, they provide you with enough information that you can fact check their fact checking.

 Google the article (or use other Internet search tool)

 Google the author